 - Online Women in Politics: 2002 to 2013; great directory for Asia; originally funded by United Nations Development Programme

 - Project Blue Sky: 2001 to 2006; in English, Chinese, Japanese and Korean; funded by the Ontario Women’s Directorate (OWD), Japanese Social Services (JSS), Chinese Family Services of Ontario (CFSO), and Korean Canadian Women’s Association (KCWA), but still disappeared

 - Salidumay: 2001 to 2006; funded by PLDT Foundation (Philippines Long Distance Telephone Company); had an incredible, early online directory of women's organizations in the Philippines

 - ShelterNet.ca: 2002 to 2011; THE dedicated directory for shelters in Canada, with information in ten languages.
 The site was always announcing new funders, and had enthusiastic paid staff.
 (Shelternet.ca is not stored on the Internet Archive because of the type of database technology it used.
 The link takes you to the one page that is left, which has an amazing list of initial supporters.)
 On paper, if any one site on this list should have outlived the HotPeachPages, Shelternet.ca was it.

 I was shocked and saddened at each disappearance.
-Five out of the seven started out with solid funding, and all of them had multiple staff or contributors, but they still failed.
-I don't think it's a coincidence that the HotPeachPages (1999 - ?) has outlived these seven examples.
-I think one big reason the HotPeachPages is still going is because of who I am, most certainly because of my über dedication, passion and single-mindedness, fueled by mania from chronic Bipolar 2.
+Five out of the seven started out with solid funding, and all of them had multiple staff or contributors, but still, they're gone.

-1We are not responsible for the quality of the sites listed.
+1We are not responsible for the quality of the resources listed.
 They are provided as a reference only.